 In Maine, the rules for married people also apply to registered domestic partners.

-If you die without a will in Maine, your children will receive an “intestate share” of your property.
-The size of each child’s share depends on how many children you have and whether or not you are married.
+If you die without a will in Maine, your children will receive an "intestate share" of your property.
+The size of each child's share depends on how many children you have, whether or not you are married, and whether your spouse is also their parent.
 (See the table above.)

 For children to inherit from you under the laws of intestacy, the state of Maine must consider them your children, legally.
 For many families, this is not a confusing issue.
 But it's not always clear.
 Here are some things to keep in mind.

 If you want to read the law, Maine Revised Statutes 18-A § § 2-108 and 2-109 cover parent-child relationships.

 This can be a tricky area of the law, so if you have questions about your relationship to your parent or child, get help from an experienced attorney.

 If you die without a will and don't have any family, your property will "escheat" into the state's coffers.
 However, this very rarely happens because the laws are designed to get your property to anyone who was even remotely related to you.
 For example, your property won't go to the state if you leave a spouse, children, grandchildren, parents, grandparents, siblings, nieces, nephews, cousins, aunts, uncles, or great grandparents.